 The consultant prepared a Discussion Paper for public review.
 This was done with input and feedback from an Advisory Committee made up of representatives from various faith groups, stakeholders, Council members and City staff.

-Following the Public Meeting, a Recommendation Report was presented to Planning, Design and Development Committee on June 7, 2010.
+Following the Public Meeting held on April 8, 2010, a Recommendation Report was presented to Planning, Design and Development Committee on June 7, 2010.
 Click here to view a copy of the staff report.
 The Places of Worship Official Plan Amendment and Zoning By-law were adopted by Council at the June 9, 2010 meeting.
 In addition, 25 sites that had temporary permissions were recommended for permanent approval, but only 10 of them required site-specific Zoning By-laws, which were also adopted by Council.
 Please click here to obtain the Notice of Adoption of Official Plan Amendment and Passing of the Zoning By-laws.